chromasports/chroma-react-es6-starter/README.md

 # Chroma React ES6 Starter Kit

 ## Aim

-The aim of this project is to get developers past the struggle of the development and build setup of React, ESNext, Webpack & Babel.
+The aim of this project is to get developers past the initial struggle of the development and build setup of React, ESNext, Webpack & Babel.
+Also to show the best practices I have found along the way.

 ### Technologies Included
+* node
+* npm

-* Babel 6 (utilized to allow the use of ESNext)
+* babel 6 (utilized to allow the use of ESNext)
-* Webpack
+* webpack
-* ReactJS
+* reactJS
-* IndexedDB
+* indexedDB
-* Mocha
+* mocha

 ## Steup